ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims Describing the Token

-The claims in this section provide meta data about the token they occur in.
+The claims in this section provide metadata about the token they occur in.
 They do not describe the entity.
 They may appear in evidence or attestation results.